 Examples of SCIP standards followed by Lahey Hospital & Medical Center include the following:

-For example, research has shown that effective use of antibiotics before and after surgery can greatly reduce the risk of getting an infection.
-SCIP standards call for using the right antibiotic, and starting and stopping it at the right time.
+- Effectively using antibiotics before and after surgery to reduce the risk of infection.
+This means using the right antibiotic, and starting and stopping it at the right time.

-SCIP standards also address deep vein thrombosis (DVT).
-DVT is a blood clot that can block the flow of blood in a vein, causing swelling and pain.
-In the most serious complication, a blood clot can travel to other parts of the body, such as the lungs.
-SCIP standards include the use of medications to prevent blood clots in surgical patients when appropriate.
+- Using medications to prevent blood clots in surgical patients when appropriate.
+Blood clots can block the flow of blood in a vein, causing swelling and pain.
+In serious cases, the clot can travel to other parts of the body, such as the lungs.

 The U.S. Department of Health and Human Services' Centers for Medicare and Medicaid Services (CMS) collects data related to SCIP standards.